 As part of our efforts to become an Eco Diocese, all parishes in our diocese are encouraged to register for Eco Church.
 Eco Church is A Rocha UKs award scheme for churches in England and Wales who want to demonstrate that the gospel is good news for Gods earth.
 Find out more at https://ecochurch.arocha.org.uk/

 Contact the environment team if you are seeking to register as an Eco Church or for more information about Eco Church in Lichfield diocese email@example.com

 There is a diocesan Green Team, a group of volunteers both lay and ordained from around the diocese.
 They support the work of caring for the environment in the diocese, working with other officers and postholders.
 Between them have useful experience of a number of the areas mentioned on this page.
 They, too can be contacted through the email address firstname.lastname@example.org

-As part of a pilot arrangement with our diocese, the national charity Caring for God's Acre (CfGA) are providing a range of services to churches with churchyards.
-Withou additional cost, church will be able to:
+One of our most useful partnerships in becoming an Eco Church, as part of a pilot arrangement with our diocese, is that with Caring for God's Acre (CfGA), who are providing a range of services to churches with churchyards.
+Without additional cost, churches will be able to: